siduction/sidu-manual/data/en/0003-help_en.md

 ### Surfing the Internet in text mode

-The command line browser w3m allows to surf the internet in a terminal or console or in text mode.
+The command line browser **w3m** allows you to surf the internet in a terminal, console or in text mode.
-If w3m or elinks are not installed, proceed as follows:
+If neither w3m nor elinks are installed, proceed as follows:

 ~~~
 # apt update